ijoshsmith/swift-deep-linking/README.md

 Add the file [DeepLinking.swift](/DeepLinking/DeepLinking.swift) to your Xcode project.

 # Conceptual overview
-A URL contains information about a command.

-Think of a _deep link_ as a command your app can perform.

-A deep link can be sent to your app in the form of a URL.

-Your app gets a URL, tries to determine which deep link it represents, and then performs the appropriate action.
+Your app is passed a deep link URL, inspects the URL to determine what it represents, and then performs the appropriate action for that deep link.
 Quite often the URL passed to your app identifies a particular piece of content to show the user.
+Not all URLs represent a deep link your app knows how to handle, but all deep links can be expressed as a URL.
+The API presented here  figures out which deep link a URL matches, and extracting data values from the URL so that your app can perform the appropriate action.

 # Simple example
 Suppose that the URL `my.url.scheme://show/photo?name=cat` can be interpreted by your app as a command to `show` the `photo` in an image file whose `name` is `cat`.